-Amidst so much change, it’s tough to look beyond one day to the next.
+Amidst so much change and business uncertainty, it’s tough to look beyond one day to the next.
 But as we get used to a new reality, our thoughts turn once again to the future of work.
 Will we ever completely return to what we previously thought of as ‘normal’?
 Although it’s too early to know for sure, it’s looking like the answer to that question will be a resounding ‘no’.

 While remote working is nothing new, the forced nature of what we’re currently experiencing will prompt many companies to reassess their operations and rethink entire business models.
 On a day-by-day basis, companies are realizing that they’re able to support customers and operate efficiently with staff working remotely.
 This will certainly have long-term ramifications for businesses and employees alike.
 After all, if companies can cut costs and provide a quality customer experience with employees working from home, why wouldn’t they embrace it?

 Almost all of us are learning that working differently is not only possible, but also offers an opportunity.
 Many teams all over the world are operating more efficiently remotely without the normal workplace distractions, while the increasing agility, connectedness and access to executives is enabling faster decision-making.

 When the world is changing as quickly as it is at the moment, it’s vital that we as business leaders focus on the tangible.
 What can we do now to support our teams, our customers and therefore our businesses?